Bram-Hub/OwenTMS/README.md

 Otherwise, if you drag an input file onto the .jar or .bat file (on windows), the software will open with that TM file.

+---VERSION 5.0 BETA NOTES--------------------------------------
+Note: this beta is currently unstable, with known bugs significantly affecting use.

+__Interactivity Overhaul!__

+New Features:
+- Programmable keyboard shortcuts
+- Hotkeys
+- Multiple selection of states
+- Copy/Paste
+- Label editing windows appear by the mouse, making them easier to find on setups with multiple displays
+- Left/Right click differentiation, allowing for more possible actions

+Visual User Guide PDF Available

+Code Documentation Added

+Known Bugs:
+- when editing labels, the machine states that labels can contain single characters only. this can be solved by pressing backspace before entering the label. a real solution is being worked on.
+- bugs existing in version 4.0 are still live issues.

+Additional Feature Ideas:
+- Ability to add comments to the drawing area
+- Customizable hotkey menu
+- Undo/Redo
+- Toggleable grid mode, so objects can be placed more neatly
+- More customizable transition edge lines
+    - Unreal Engine's Blueprint system is a fantastic flowchart model

 ---VERSION 4.0 RELEASE NOTES-------------------------------------- New Features: